-- A range of meal deals for only £1.70 consisting of a selection of hot meals served with selection of soup or fruit pot or yoghurt or 500ml water - A selection of snacks that are individually priced including panini, pizzini and freshly prepared baguettes and sandwiches with selection of fillings - "Beat the Queue" pre-order service where children can choose their meal and pay for it in the morning for convenience and pick it up during lunch break avoiding queuing
+- A range of meal deals for only £1.95 consisting of a selection of hot meals served with selection of fresh fruit, fruit pot home baking or yoghurt. - A selection of snacks that are individually priced including panini, pizzini and freshly prepared baquettes and sandwiches with selection of fillings - "Beat the Queue" our new pre-order Fusion mobile App where mid-morning snacks and lunches can be ordered via mobile phone, picked up during break and lunchtime avoiding queues.